Barclays: Branches and ATMs

-Barclays has over 4,750 branches in about 55 countries and of which about 1,600 are in the United Kingdom.
+Barclays operates in over 40 countries, in the United Kingdom there are over 200 branches.
 In the UK, Barclays also offers some personal banking services through branches of the Post Office.
 Most Barclays branches have 24/7 ATMs.
 Barclays customers and the customers of many other banks can use Barclays ATMs for free in the UK, although in some other countries fees are charged.
 Barclays is a member of the Global ATM Alliance, an alliance of international banks which allows each banks' customers to use their ATM or debit card at all other member banks with no ATM access fees when travelling internationally.